Radikaa Sarathkumar: Personal life

-Her daughter Rayane married cricketer Abhimanyu Mithun in 2016.
-Radikaa has a grandson and a granddaughter.

 Film career

 Radikaa made her cinematic debut in the 1978 Tamil movie Kizhakke Pogum Rail after accidentally meeting Bharathiraja.
 Thereafter, she acted in several Tamil, Telugu, Kannada, Hindi and Malayalam films.

+Through the late 1970s and the entire 1980s, Radikaa Sarathkumar was one of the busiest leading ladies in South Indian cinema.

 She has also produced a film titled Meendum Oru Kaathal Kathai (1985), which won the Indira Gandhi Award for Best Debut Film of a Director.

 She was awarded Best Telugu Actress for Nyayam Kavali (1981), Best Tamil Actress for Dharma Devathai (1986), Neethikku Thandanai (1987) and Keladi Kanmani (1990).

-After becoming successful in cinema, Radikaa wanted to do something different and decided to take on the small screen, a venture that everyone thought was a mistake and one she would regret.
-But determined to pursue something she believed in, namely producing television serials under her own banner, she started Radaan Mediaworks in 1994.
-After some initial hiccups, the company re-emerged successfully as a publicly listed company Radaan Mediaworks (I) Ltd in 1999.
+In 1994, she started a TV film production under her own banner, Radaan Mediaworks, in which she produced several TV serials hits, and also played a leading role.